 Is there any organ more fascinating than the human brain?
 At just about 3 pounds, it makes up a mere 2 percent of adult body weight.
 Yet it contains nearly 100 billion nerve cells, called neurons, arranged in a network much more complex than any computer system ever built.
 Those neurons consume a whopping 20 percent of the body’s total energy output, forming new connections, trimming old ones, and conducting electrochemical impulses that control and regulate the entire body.

-Caring for the brain and the associated nervous system is the challenge of the neurologist.
-But what is a neurologist?
+What is a neurologist and what does a neurologist do?
 A neurologist is a physician trained to diagnose, analyze, and treat problems of the nervous system.
 The word neurology comes from the Greek word for nerves.

 The nervous system includes the brain and spinal cord, known together as the central nervous system.
 It also includes the peripheral nervous system, some 45 miles of nerves that connect the central nervous system with the rest of the body.

 As wondrous as the nervous system is, its disorders can be equally complex and mysterious.
 What does a neurologist treat?
 A neurologist may treat problems as common as headaches or as rare and daunting as epilepsy, multiple sclerosis, and Parkinson’s disease.

 Neurologists are often critical in recovery from stroke, which according to the Centers for Disease Control affects nearly 800,000 Americans each year.
 Neurologists are also on the front lines of the battle against Alzheimer’s disease and other forms of dementia.
 Neurologists are among those leading the charge to protect against concussions in sport and reduce long-term brain injuries.